Experimental facilities in the Weeks lab

 • Particle synthesis:

-We have started making fluorescent colloidal PMMA, but the last batch we made was back in 2011.
+In the distant past, we made fluorescent colloidal PMMA; the last batch we made was back in 2011.
 We still have the capability, in theory.

 • Miscellaneous Gadgets: